Sissuire/Grokking-Algorithm/README.md

 Since its simpleness and briefness, the implementation code here is not strictly correct.

-Code for fun is this theme.
+Also I did not see any of the official source code.
+So, this is not a c/cpp implementation of the official python source code.
+Anyway, coding for fun is the theme.

 =====================================================